FAQs (Frequently Asked Questions)

-The 2014 NEC has a 1,000 volt maximum rating listed in Articles that have special applications for the installation 1000 volts nominal in specified sections that had
+The 2014 NEC has a 1,000 volt maximum rating listed in Articles that have special applications for the installation 1000 volts nominal in specified sections that had the 600 volt Nominal

-10. Does SEALTITE® require a bonding wire?
+10. Does SEALTITE® conduit require a bonding wire?

 Type EF / EFST is made with a lighter metal core and is not tested to UL requirements.
 Type EF has a cover compound that is not classified as flame resistant.
-Cover compounds for the EF have sunlight resistant material added.
+Cover compounds for Type EF have sunlight resistant material added.

-UL Listed conduits are tested to UL Standard 360 Liquid-Tight Flexible Metal Conduit.
-UL Listed conduit as “LISTED” is suitable for use in accordance with NEC Article 350, for Liquid-Tight Flexible Metal Conduit (LFMC) and other Articles of the NEC.
+UL Listed conduits are tested to UL Standard 360 Liquid Tight Flexible Metal Conduit.
+UL Listed conduit as “LISTED” is suitable for use in accordance with NEC Article 350, for Liquid Tight Flexible Metal Conduit (LFMC) and other Articles of the NEC.

 CSA Certified conduits are suitable for use in accordance with CSA Canadian Electrical Code C22.2.

 The UL Listed conduit that ANAMET Electrical, Inc. sells passed all UL Testing.

 NEMA Bulletin about Nationally recognized testing laboratories Bulletin No. 102

 NEMA Bulletin about Listed conduit Bulletin No. 104